macedoj/java-var-type-inference/README.md

 # java-10-new-features
-Code examples to demonstrate the Java 10 and 11 release.
+Code examples to demonstrate the new features from Java 10 and 11 release.

 **Features**